-Thanks to its unique architecture harmonizing with charming natural scenery, Tu Duc Mausoleum is one of the most beautiful architectural works during Nguyen Dynasty.
-This is the highly recommend visiting destination in Hue.
+Thanks to its unique architecture harmonizing with charming natural scenery, Tu Duc Mausoleum is one of the most beautiful architectural works during the Nguyen Dynasty.
+This is the highly recommended visiting destination in Hue.

 It is worth a visit Tu Duc Tomb

 Factually, the creation of the locals in harmony with the natural landscapes creates lovely and magnificent scenery.
-Visiting the tomb, people find easy to forget that it is the resting place of a deceased person but imagines a paradise of trees, of poetry and dream, etc. All are in the allure of the heaven and earth along with its fragrance.
+Visiting the tomb, people find it easy to forget that it is the resting place of a deceased person but imagine a paradise of trees, of poetry and dream, etc. All are in the allure of heaven and earth along with its fragrance.

 1. Khiem Cung Mon

-It is the two floor construction as pavilion place.
-It is on the high location and in straight line with Du Khiem Ta.
-This was the relaxing for King once visiting it.
+It is the two floor construction as a pavilion place.
+It is on a high location and in a straight line with Du Khiem Ta.
+This was relaxing for the King once visiting it.
 In the middle is Hoa Khiem Palace.
-When he still alived, it was the working place of Tu Duc King.
-And it was the worship place of King and Quen now.
+When he was still alive, it was the working place of Tu Duc King.
+And it was the worship place of the King and Queen now.

 2. Luong Khiem Temple

 Behind Hoa Khiem Temple is Luong Khiem Temple.
 This was the relaxing and enjoying tea of Tu Duc King.
 And then it was the worship place of Tu Duc’s mother – Mrs Tu Du.
-The right hand is On Khiem Luong where kept furniture for King.
+The right hand is On Khiem Luong who kept the furniture for the King.